RainbowBombs/BIA_course_2025-26_Group09/GUI/README.md

 ```
 The application will automatically open in your default web browser (usually at http://localhost:8501).

-Upload: Drag and drop a pathology image into the file uploader.
+1. Upload: Drag and drop a pathology image into the file uploader.
+⚠️ Important Note: Please ensure the input image is at 400x magnification.
+Using images with other magnification levels (e.g., 40x, 100x, 200x) may result in inaccurate predictions as the model focuses on cellular details visible at 400x.

-Analyze: Click the "Analyze Image" button.
+2. Analyze: Click the "Analyze Image" button.

-Result: View the prediction, risk level, and probability bar.
+3. Result: View the prediction, risk level, and probability bar.

-Settings: Use the sidebar to adjust the diagnosis threshold if needed.
+4. Settings: Use the sidebar to adjust the diagnosis threshold if needed.

 ###  Model Technical Details
 Architecture: ResNet18 (Pre-trained on ImageNet).